Portland Kids Cooking Camps: Worth the Price?

 Most Portland cooking camps will work with common allergies (nut-free, gluten-free, dairy-free) if you communicate them in advance.
 Some programs modify recipes for the whole group; others prepare alternatives for individual kids.
 Severe allergies require a direct conversation with the program director.
 Don't just note it on the registration form.
 Call or email, confirm the plan, and make sure the instructors (not just the front desk) know about it.

-How much do Portland cooking camps cost?
+How much do portland cooking camps cost?

 Portland cooking camps range from roughly $275 to $500 per week depending on the program and age group.
 Community center classes tend to be the most affordable at under $200 for half-day sessions.
 Portland Cookshop falls in the mid-range.
 PCC and Oregon Culinary Institute programs for teens run higher.
 For a full cost comparison across all Portland camp types, see our camp cost guide.
 Scholarships and financial aid are available at several programs.